What is Melanotan?

 6. Amelioration of features of autism, and

 These two peptides are almost identical to each other in terms of chemical structure and may also be similar in their mechanism of action.
-However, in terms of their effect, they exhibit some divergent properties.
+However, in terms of their effect, researchers have posited that they display divergent activities.